biggie-boss/LoreRim/README.md

 ### Vampire Changes

 - Vampire Armor and clothing expansion armors are craft-only now or buy from the Volkihar merchant.
 They also now require joining the Volkihar.
+Also, the armors are crafted with advanced blacksmithing (and benefit from advanced tempering).
+The heavy armor has a new "heavy vampire armor" keyword.
 - Potions of Viscera are no longer craftable.
 - All vampires can craft elixer of blood potions with half efficiency.
 Being a vampire lord and taking the courts chef perk doubles the amount you receive or makes them twice as cheap.
 - 4 strange meat/human flesh to make 1 without perk, 2 with perk.